We Cry

 "We Cry" is the debut single of Irish band the Script.
 The single was released on 25 April 2008 and is said to be about people whom the band's frontman Danny O'Donoghue knew while growing up in Dublin.
-The song has received a large amount of publicity (such as appearing in 90210), airplay and interest with BBC Radio 1 heavily backing the band.
+The song received a large amount of publicity (such as appearing in 90210), airplay and interest with BBC Radio 1 heavily backing the band.